 The cost of preferred stock increases from 6.27% to 6.60% as a result of the issue costs.

-Preferred stock equity financing is only one method of funding available to a business, the others being common stock equity and debt finance.
+Preferred stock equity is only one method of funding a business, the others being common stock equity and debt finance.
 Most businesses use both equity and debt, and the proportion of each used results in a weighted average cost of capital (WACC) for the business.
-The cost of preferred stock financing is one component of the WACC calculation.
+The cost of preferred equity financing is one component of the WACC calculation.

 WACC Formula Example